coffeencoke/coffeencoke.com/site/_posts/2013-11-3-elevator-programming-problem.md

 6. Having the elevators rest at an efficient location, ie. When an elevator has not been in use for a full minute, it should rest in the middle of the floors, or if it's the end of a workday, the elevator should rest near the most populated office.
 7. Machine learning, ie. Have the elevator learn about patterns of use, and anticipate for those patterns.

-I'd love to hear what some interview exercises you like, and what you think about this one.
+I'd love to hear from you about what you think of this exercise, and how you might improve it, or how it challenged you.
+Also, if you have some good exercises, it would be great to hear about that too.

 Let me know what you think on [twitter](http://twitter.com/coffeencoke).
 Thanks for reading!